-Building initiatives
+Building Initiatives

-B1 The council will progress a transformational energy and water efficiency retrofit programme across its estate - every building will have undergone a multi-technology energy efficient upgrade by 2030.
-B2 The council will undertake and commission surveys to collate a full asset & conditions list of energy consuming equipment across its built estate by end of 2023. В3 The council will complete expert low carbon heat studies for all large strategic sites to set the plan to transition away from fossil fuel heat sources. В4 Decommissioning of traditional boilers will be preferred over replacement, with low carbon heat solutions appraised and prioritised within the business case process.
-B5 Legacy lighting will only be replaced with modern LED alternatives; all lighting will be LED by 2030 В6 All buildings will be assessed to have standardised, effective building management systems including a dedicated central resource to optimise energy use across the built estate on a consistent basis.
-B7 The council will complete surveys to understand the overall viable potential for onsite renewable energy generation across the estate, by 2026 half of this potential should be installed, with the remainder by 2030.
-B8 The council will work closely with schools to develop a plan to better deliver carbon reduction in these buildings.
+B1 The Council will progress a transformational energy and water efficiency retrofit programme across its estate - every building will have undergone a multitechnology energy efficient upgrade by 2030.
+B2 The Council will undertake and commission surveys to collate a full asset & conditions list of energy consuming equipment across its built estate by end of 2023. В3 The Council will complete expert low carbon heat studies for all large strategic sites to set the plan to transition away from fossil fuel heat sources.
+B4 Decommissioning of traditional boilers will be preferred over replacement, with low carbon heat solutions appraised and prioritised within the business case process.
+B5 Legacy lighting will only be-replaced with modern LED alternatives; all lighting will be LED by 2030. В6 All buildings will be assessed to have standardised, effective building management systems including a dedicated central resource to optimise energy use across the built estate on a consistent basis. В7 The Council will complete surveys to understand the overall viable potential for onsite renewable energy generation across the estate, by 2026 half of this potential should be installed, with the remainder by 2030. В8 The Council will work closely with schools to develop a plan to better deliver carbon reduction in these buildings.

-New builds and major refurbishment initiatives
+New Builds and Major Refurbishment Initiatives

-New buildings must be built to a net zero standard, with a defined approach to be set by 2022 - engage and collaborate across the UK on the emerging Net Zero building standards that go beyond BREEAM excellent and adopt a Net Zero building accreditation approach.

-The council will incorporate Modern Methods of Construction (MMC) into the design and construction of new buildings - this will consider Passivhaus, modular design elements, wood-framed buildings and just-in-time delivery to minimise construction related carbon emissions.

-Low carbon heating solutions will be a key design principle and the council will not install any fossil fuel combustion systems as a heat source in new builds from 2024

-The council will install EV charging points in new developments beyond minimum standards, and car parks will be future-proofed by installing submerged cabling infrastructure in all new car parking spaces for the provision of future charge points.

-The council will integrate sustainable transportation and active travel into the design of new sites and developments, in line with Welsh Governments Active Travel guidance and action plan.

-The council will consider the retention of buildings where possible to avoid associated embodied carbon emissions from the creation of new buildings.
+NB1 New buildings must be built to a net zero standard, with a defined approach to be set by 2022 - engage and collaborate across the UK on the emerging net zero building standards that go beyond BREEAM excellent and adopt a net zero building accreditation approach.
+NB2 The Council will incorporate Modern Methods of Construction (MMC) into the design and construction of new buildings - this will consider Passivhaus, modular design elements, wood-framed buildings and just-in-time delivery to minimise construction related carbon emissions.
+NB3 Low carbon heating solutions will be a key design principle and the Council will not install any fossil fuel combustion systems as a heat source in new builds from 2024 NB4 The Council will install EV charging points in new developments beyond minimum standards, and car parks will be future-proofed by installing submerged cabling infrastructure in all new car parking spaces for the provision of future charge points.
+NB5 The Council will integrate sustainable transportation and active travel into the design of new sites and developments, in line with Welsh Governments Active Travel guidance and action plan.
+NB6 The Council will consider the retention of buildings where possible to avoid associated embodied carbon emissions from the creation of new buildings.
 A carbon analysis will be undertaken when considering the replacement or retrofit of a building to meet Net Zero standards.